Ikanant/Software-Engineering-Notes/01-Languages/Golang/Getting Started/002_03 - Branching and Looping & Functions.md

     -   This is a special type of parameter that will turn the function into a variadic function

-    -   [Variadic function:]{.underline} A function that can take in an arbitrary long list of arguments
+    -   [Variadic function:] A function that can take in an arbitrary long list of arguments

 Everything is more or less the same for creating functions with various parameters and all.
 Similar to C with dealing with pointers.

 ***func main() {***